Power Keeps Tripping in Dubai: Causes and How to Fix It

 Call our electrical team if:

-- You cannot identify the faulty appliance by unplugging devices
+- You can't identify the faulty appliance by unplugging devices

-- There is a burning smell from the distribution board or any socket
+- There's a burning smell from the distribution board or any socket

-- The trip happens simultaneously with a spark or a bang
+- The trip happened simultaneously with a bang or visible spark

 - Multiple circuits are tripping at once